 A 2-page proposal describing what you plan to build.
 It must be specific enough that I can tell when you demonstrate your project that it meets the specs of the proposal.
 Do not list stretch goals or wiggle words; simply state what you are committing to deliver.
 You may need to do some preliminary technical work to gain confidence you can deliver what you promise.
-Include a budget for any supplies that are not available in the stock room.
+Include a bill of materials with the parts you expect to need along with prices for any supplies that are not available in the stock room.
 Describe the main subsystems of the design and the features of the MCU that you plan to use.
 Explain the new piece(s) of hardware and show that both the FPGA and MCU are performing nontrivial functions appropriate to each.
 Include a block diagram showing the components and the interfaces between each.